 - Select a cleaner from the list above.
 Any of the above cleaners can work.
 Many site readers have said that the rubbing alcohol worked well, and several others have said peanut butter did the trick.
-However, always test cleaners like rubbing alcohol or nail polish remover on a small hidden spot first (such as inside a hem) to ensure that there is no damage from the cleaning product.
+However, always test cleaners like rubbing alcohol or nail polish remover on a small hidden spot first (such as inside a hem) to ensure that there is no damage from the cleaning product, such as removal of the fabric dye.
 If using hand sanitizer, be sure it is alcohol-based.

 - Once you have made your selection, apply a small amount of the cleaner by moistening a soft cloth and blotting at the sap.

 - If the sap is thick or the area is large, pour the cleaner directly onto the sappy area and work it in with your fingers.

 - Launder the clothing as usual with regular laundry detergent and warm water.